Skip to main content

 Community engagement is a two-way exchange of ideas that gives people a voice and influence.

-In contrast, Council communications and education are about sharing information in a single direction.
+In contrast, Council communications and education are about sharing one-way information to community.

 • Stakeholder engagement